 Similar to other animals, supplements are specifically designed to ensure your goats receive all of their essential vitamins and minerals.

 You’ll find the majority of supplements are designed to be incredibly delicious while packed with nutrients.

 As such, your goats will love eating them regularly or as a treat at the end of the week.

-You should be able to find them in blocks that can be licked over time or loose powders or granules that can be added to their food.
+You should be able to find them in blocks in which goats can lick over time.
+You can also buy them as loose powders or granules you can add to their food.